Harold Dappa-Biriye

-Harold Jenewari Dappa-Biriye was a Nigerian politician who was a former chairman of the Niger Delta Congress and was known for his advocacy of minority rights in Nigeria.
-He was also a former chairman of the Nigeria National Council of Arts and Council and it was during his tenure, the first festival (NAFEST) was held.
-An arts patron, he promoted events such as Bonny war canoe regattas.
+Chief Harold Jenewari Dappa-Biriye was a Nigerian politician who was a chairman of the Niger Delta Congress and was known for his advocacy of minority rights in Nigeria.
+He was also a chairman of the Nigeria National Council of Arts and Culture and it was during his tenure that the first international festival of African arts and culture (FESTAC) was held.
+An arts patron, he promoted events such as Bonny's traditional war canoe regattas.

 As a rights activist, he believed that Nigerian states should have prominent roles in the control of their economic, political and social policies.